Gclid, Fbclid, and Redirects

 • Implement UTM Preservation: If using HTTP is unavoidable and a redirect must occur, ensure that your site is properly set up to preserve query strings during HTTP to HTTPS transitions.

-Tips to identify Google or Facebook Ad URLs that may be redirecting:
+Tips to identify Google or Facebook Ad URLs That May Be Resulting in gclid or fbclid:

-Facebook Ads: Create a custom report to pull full destination URLs (including UTMs) for testing.
-Test ad links in your browser to check if UTMs are being stripped on page load.
+• Redirect Links: Create a custom report to pull full destination URLs (including UTMs) for testing.
+Open these links in your browser to verify that UTMs remain intact on page load.